ypark9/yopa.page/content/blog/2026-09-24-kafka-from-scratch-and-diskless-on-s3-files.en.md

 ## Now the newer part: no local disk

+Everything above is the value Kafka hands you: a log that is not erased, that many readers walk at their own pace, and that you can rewind and replay.
+The cost of that value is storage.
+Where the log lives decides how expensive keeping it is.

 Kafka traditionally writes its log to local disk.
+Keeping a long history means provisioning that much volume up front.
 When that disk fills, you offload old segments to long-term storage like S3 and build custom tooling to move, track, and reclaim them.
 That is operational work with nothing to do with streaming.

 [Amazon S3 Files](https://aws.amazon.com/s3/features/files/) changes the storage underneath.
 You mount an S3 file system backed by an S3 bucket and point Kafka's log directories at it.
 Kafka writes to the file system instead of a local disk, and all the data lives in the bucket.
 There is no volume to size, no manual offload, no reclaim tooling.
 Because S3 Files supports the file semantics Kafka expects, append, rename, and locking, you do not have to change Kafka configuration at all.
+Retention is now priced as S3 objects instead of provisioned volumes, so keeping the log long enough for replay and late subscribers stops being a cost decision.

 The mechanics: a producer sends a message, the broker appends it to the active segment file on the file system, and the acknowledgement comes back at low latency.
 When the segment rolls, it becomes immutable, and after 60 seconds of write inactivity S3 Files exports it to the bucket as a single complete object.
 On the read side, recent data is served from cache at millisecond latency, and evicted older data is fetched back from S3 transparently.
 Kafka never sees that caching layer.